 “it was Lambert moreover who, as an accomplished pianist himself, made the piano duet arrangements which appear on this recording, crisply and sympathetically rendered by Andrew West and Ronald Woodley.
 Beautifully conceived for four hands in terms of texture and idiomatic fluency, these transcriptions have much in common with the resourceful ‘white-note’ studies of Lambert’s Trois Pièces nègres pour les touches blanches composed in 1949, miniatures designed only to be played on the white keys of the piano.
 These are also performed with an empathy and stylistic awareness (especially the final ‘cake-walk’ movement). … The post-Satie world of Lambert’s Li Po songs, written between 1927 and 1930, is compellingly chaste and charmingly enigmatic in James Geer’s hands.
 The selection of Walton’s songs… are also delightful examples of Walton’s affinity for Tudor pastiche.” —Jeremy Dibble, Gramophone

 “This is another top-notch release from SOMM with excellence in every department- a typically imaginative programme, immaculately performed and produced back up with a fascinating liner note and full texts.
 Even the riotous cover illustration – “The Tango” by Georges Barbier is an apt delight. … This is an absolute gem of a disc in every regard.
 Without a doubt, Walton was the finer composer of the two with a catalogue of enduring masterpieces.
-However, the particular delight of this excellent collection is to remind the listener that at his considerable best Constant Lambert was a composer of real stature and one whose star still deserves to shine today.” —Nick Barnard, MusicWeb International (Recommended Recording!)
+However, the particular delight of this excellent collection is to remind the listener that at his considerable best Constant Lambert was a composer of real stature and one whose star still deserves to shine today.” —Nick Barnard, MusicWeb International (Recording of the Year!)

 “What makes this program enjoyable and winning is the way the musical examples set each other off and so too the performances convince nicely. … In the process we get almost lighthearted expressions with very modern tangy spans that bristle with intelligence and wit.
 Tenor James Geer along with pianists Andrew West and Ronald Woodley make of it all a joyous thing.
 There is a wry quality to much of it, yet heartfully serious it is nonetheless. … Check this one out, do!
 Highly recommended.” —Grego Applegate Edwards, Classical-Modern Music Review